josemejias11/playwright-mcp-server/README.md

 - SAFARI_TP=1 (use Safari Technology Preview)
 - SKIP_ALLURE_OPEN=1 (suppress auto-open of report)
 - CI (enables single retry for flaky specs)
+ - COLLECTION (path to a Postman collection for postman:test:env)
+ - ENV (path to a Postman environment JSON for postman:test:env)

 ## Reports
 Generated under `reports/`: